miku4444/Video-GOP-and-Frame-Analysis-Tool/README.md

 To ensure accuracy and avoid confusion, this tool displays frame sizes strictly in bytes.
 Eliminating ambiguity between decimal or binary units.

 Operating systems like Windows and Linux use the binary system and display the size of files in KB, MB, GB, etc. These are not true Kilobytes, Megabytes, and Gigabytes.
 Instead they are actually Kibibytes, Mebibytes, and Gibibytes.
 Their actual unit of measurement should be KiB, MiB, and GiB, but they omit the 'i' - leading to confusion between users.
-The reason they use the binary system is beacuse calculations are based on powers of 2.
+The reason they use the binary system is because calculations are based on powers of 2.

 A Kilobyte (KB) is different from a Kibibyte (KiB).
 - **1 KB (Kilobyte)** = **1000 bytes** as you would expect.
 However **1 KiB (Kibibyte) = 1024 bytes**.